 Different Types of Physical Activity

-Aerobic activities can range from 60-85% of your resting heart rate.
+Aerobic activities can range from 60-85% of your maximum heart rate.

 - Muscle-strengthening activities make your muscles stronger.